Fall Internships in DC | Wolf Trap

 • Research prospective artists for future seasons of Children's Theatre-in-the-Woods

-The Human Resources intern will work closely with the Human Resource Generalist and the Senior Director, Human Resources to support a diverse range of Human Resources and Benefits activities for approximately 100 employees and 550 seasonal/variable staff.
+The Human Resources, Recruiting & Training intern will work closely with the Human Resource Generalist and the Senior Director, Human Resources to support a diverse range of Human Resources and Recruiting & Training activities for approximately 100 employees and 550 seasonal/variable staff.
 Responsibilities may include assignments and special projects such as:

 • Provide administrative support including employee records management, filing and archiving

-• Assist with orientations, onboarding process, policy development and staff event planning
+• Assist with hiring and onboarding process, policy development and staff event planning

 • Participate in evaluation of current Human Resources processes and implementation of improvements to streamline and gain efficiency